aws/jsii/gh-pages/content/user-guides/lib-author/toolchain/jsii.md

 (`.js`) files produced by the compilation.
 This is, in fact, similar to marking all `@deprecated` members `@internal`.

-Additionally, the `--strip-deprecated-allowlist-file` option allows the above behavior to be limited to a specific set of allow-listed fully-qualified names.
+Additionally, a file name can be passed to the `--strip-deprecated` option to limit the above behavior to a specific set of allow-listed fully-qualified names.
 Each line in the file should contain a single fully-qualified name of a declaration that should be stripped.
-If this option is provided, all `@deprecated` elements not present in the allow list will be retained.
-As an example, the allowlist file might look like:
+All `@deprecated` elements not present in the allow list will be retained.
+An example allowlist file might look like:

     testpkg.IDeprecated
     testpkg.DeprecatedOne
-    testpkg.DeprecatedTwo.deprecatedProperty
-    testpkg.DeprecatedTwo.deprecatedMethod
+    testpkg.DeprecatedTwo#deprecatedProperty
+    testpkg.DeprecatedTwo#deprecatedMethod